posativ/weave-minimal/README.md

 `weave-minimal` server.
 By default everyone can register (I'm too lazy for a sophisticated registration/captcha method), but you can disable this feature by setting `ENABLE_REGISTER` to `False`.

+Each additional client can connected with the usual procedure (I already have an account -> connect device -> enter three codes into the your other browser).

 ### Using a Custom Username